Australians who ‘electrify everything’ could slash their living costs by up to $5000 a year – and reduce carbon emissions at the same time.

 Many car makers have already announced plans to cease producing petrol-powered cars.
 These aren’t small brands either, with the likes of Ford, Honda, Jaguar and Volvo committing to producing an entirely electric line-up.

-Our cousins across the ditch have even introduced a tax on petrol-powered vehicles that will take effect next year.
+Our cousins across the ditch have even introduced a tax on petrol-powered vehicles.
 It’s seems only a matter of time before petrol vehicles are pushed out of the market.

 Inside our homes, many appliances are already electric.
 But there are three key areas where this is often not the case – gas stovetops, gas hot water heaters and gas heating systems.